openedx/openedx-events/docs/decisions/0004-avro-attrs-bridge-implementation-decisions.rst

 If an attrs decorated class has a default value for one of its attributes, avro_attrs_bridge will assume that attribute is optional.
 This is to allow attrs events to change over time.
 If you want to add a new attribute to old attrs decorated class, please set a default value for it so that data created using old version can still be read.

-This has not been tested that well, so if you do some testing, please update this and create further how_tos to handle schema evolution.
+This has not been tested in production.
+If you do some testing, please update this and create further how_tos to handle schema evolution.

 Open Questions
 --------------